-Evaluative learnings from the North East Strategic Economic Plan
+Evaluative learnings from the North East SEP

 Read the independent evaluation of the delivery of the strategic economic plan between 2014 to 2024.